LeDuc237/pakbhlast/README.md

 ## License

-This project is proprietary software for Blen Hairs.
+This project is proprietary software for PAKBH.